“Are we there yet?” you ask like a 3-year-old on a long car trip throughout the closing process on your home.

 OK, but how long does closing take?

-Here goes: Ellie Mae, a software company that processes 35% of mortgage applications, reports the average time to close a purchase loan is 45 days.
+Here goes: Ellie Mae, a software company that processes 35% of mortgage applications, reports the average time to close a purchase loan is 46 days (as of June 2020).

 Deborah Smith, a Detroit area real estate agent who has sold over 65% more properties than the average agent, tells us anecdotally that it takes about 30-45 days to close a standard home sale in her area.